Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 With the `system()` command we can invoke an operating system (OS) command, here we use it to run the `saga_cmd.exe` file from R. The paste0 function is used to paste together a string that is passed to the `system()` command.
 The string starts with the OS command we would like to invoke (here `saga_cmd.exe`) followed by input required for the running the OS command.

-Note that the bounding box (in SAGA GIS) needs to be defined using the center of the corner pixel and not the corners, hence we take half of the pixel size for extent coordinates from raster package.
+Note that the bounding box (in SAGA GIS) needs to be defined using the center of the corner pixel and not the corners, hence we take half of the pixel size for extent coordinates from the raster package.
 Also note that the class names have been lost during rasterization (we work with integers in SAGA GIS), but we can attach them back by using e.g.:

 ```r